 means a person who holds an authorisation to supervise that gas fitter while the gas fitter is doing that work;

-“Type B appliance” means an appliance that has a maximum hourly input rate exceeding 10 megajoules but is neither a Type A gas appliance nor a mobile engine;
+Type B appliance means an appliance that has a maximum hourly input rate exceeding 10 megajoules but is neither a Type A gas appliance nor a mobile engine;

-“valve” means a device for controlling or shutting off the flow of gas.
+valve means a device for controlling or shutting off the flow of gas.

 (2) In these regulations, unless the contrary intention appears, the numerical values prescribed are subject to tolerances according to normal trade practice.